 - Centralized monitoring and control system.

-At this scale, detailed site surveys and system design are essential for achieving optimal performance.
+At this scale, detailed site surveys and system design play a critical role in overall performance.

 - Architectural characteristics.

-A complete church sound system typically combines several microphone types:
+A complete church sound system usually combines several microphone types:

 - Gooseneck microphones for lecterns.